techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 #### General Configuration

-The general configuration contains basic metadata like the Magento edition and version, which will be necessary when M2IF will be invoked from a directory other than the Magento installation directory and without the `--installation-dir` option.
+The general configuration contains basic metadata like the Magento edition and version, which will be necessary when Pacemaker Community will be invoked from a directory other than the Magento installation directory and without the `--installation-dir` option.
 Additionally it can be used to specify default values, if you want to change the default operation from `add-update` to `replace` for example.
 The change those general metadata we recommend to place a snipped, e. g. with the name `<custom-configuration-dir>/configuration.json` in the custom configuration directory.

 ```json
 {